The Day That Never Happened

 "Sit down," one of them said, motioning to the cream-colored couch in the living room.
 It was the only piece of furniture we had purchased since moving in a few weeks before.

-My father was already sitting, wearing boxers and a ragged t-shirt.
+My father was already sitting, wearing boxers and a ragged T-shirt.
 I tried to meet his eye, hoping he would make a joke, be his usual, reassuring self.
 But that morning he said nothing — didn't look at any of us.
 When I sat down next to him, I noticed he was wearing handcuffs.

 The shades in the living hadn't been installed yet, so the morning sun glared in our eyes.
 I remember realizing, as I looked out on the street, that anyone could see inside.
 I prayed one of our neighbors would walk by, just to witness what was happening.
 But no one seemed to be walking their dog or grabbing the mail.

 I felt like screaming for help, but I didn't.
 None of us did.
 We simply watched as the men rummaged through our drawers and flipped through our photo albums.
 They used the VCR in my parents' room to watch our home videos.
-The sounds of old birthdays, family ski trips, and Persian New Years echoed throughout our mostly empty house.
+The sounds of old birthdays, family ski trips and Persian New Year's echoed throughout our mostly empty house.
 We hadn't yet gotten to fill the house with memories of its own.

 At one point, another man arrived, dressed in regular clothing.
 He began to sort through letters we kept in drawers in the guest room.
-I could hear him reading out loud, first in Farsi and then English, the words on the faded postcards family and friends from Iran.
+I could hear him reading out loud, first in Farsi and then English, the words on the faded postcards from family and friends in Iran.
 Family recipes.
 Pleas for us to return.
 Love notes between my mom and dad, starting from when they met at university in Tehran.

 Eventually, one of the black-clad men asked my mom to take me and my brother out of the house.
 He said they wanted to speak to my dad alone.